servufi/rust-cdp-starter/README.md

-# Browser Automation starter in Rust
+# Chrome Automation starter in Rust

-A flexible browser automation starter built using Rust, leveraging Chrome DevTools Protocol (CDP) to control, inspect, and manipulate web pages.
+A flexible chrome automation starter built using Rust, leveraging Chrome DevTools Protocol (CDP) to control, inspect, and manipulate web pages.
 It features WebSocket communication between Rust <-> Browser and Rust <-> JavaScript.

 ## Features

-- Automate browser tasks using [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/)
+- Automate chrome tasks using [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/)
 - WebSocket communication between Rust and JavaScript contexts
 - Supports async operations for efficient task handling
 - Utilizes `Page.addScriptToEvaluateOnNewDocument` instead of `Runtime` to help avoid automation detection.
 This also means Rust<->JS connection will be established for each iframe context